Hippo and Thomas

-Hyppo and Thomas (カバトット, Kaba Totto) is an anime created by Tatsunoko Production.
+Hippo and Thomas (カバトット, Kaba Totto) is an anime created by Tatsunoko Production.
 Thomas is a cunning bird who sponges on Kaba, the good-natured hippopotamus.
-Although Thomas is a dependent, living in Hyppo's big mouth, he always acts lordly and tries to outsmart his simpleminded host.
+Although Thomas is a dependent, living in Hippo's big mouth, he always acts lordly and tries to outsmart his simpleminded host.
 However, their basic friendship and cooperation endures despite their frequent quarrels.
 In the 1990s, it was dubbed into English as The Wacky World of Tic & Tac from Saban Entertainment.
 It was also part of Tic Tac Toons, a package series in where the anime was paired with Tamagon the Counselor (dubbed as Eggzavier the Eggasaurus).